maheini/FreeStyle-Libre-3-patch/Juggluco-solution/instructions/en/instructions.md

 ## Step 5 (optional): Start sensor within xDrip

 In xDrip+ start the sensor with "Start Sensor" and "not today".
-No need to attach your phone to a sensor in this step.
-In fact "Start Sensor" will not physically start any Libre2 sensor or interact with them in any case.
+It is not necessary to hold the mobile phone onto the sensor.
+In fact "Start Sensor" will not physically start any Libre 3 sensor or interact with them in any case.
 This is simply to indicate xDrip+ that a new sensor is delivering blood sugar levels.
 If available, enter two bloody measured values for the initial calibration.
 Now the blood glucose values should be displayed in xDrip+ every 5 minutes.
 Skipped values, e.g. because you were too far away from your phone, will not be backfilled.

 Wait at least 15-20 minutes if there is still no data.